Before you book your next fishing trip away from home, you should know all about the TSA rules when it comings to fishing hooks.

 For this reason, we recommend only packing fishing hooks in your checked bags when flying internationally.

-You shouldn’t run into any issues when bringing fishing hooks on a plane in either your carry on or checked bags regardless if you’re flying with Delta, Southwest, United, American Airliners, or any other airline.
+You shouldn’t run into any issues when bringing fishing hooks on a plane in either your carry on or checked bags regardless if you’re flying with Delta, Southwest, United, American Airlines, or any other airline.

 One thing to be aware of is that airlines will want sharp items, including fishing hooks, to be “sheathed and securely wrapped” according to TSA regulations.